-Dr. Vollmer teaches a variety of undergraduate and graduate classes for dietetics students, including Nutrition, Advanced Metabolism, Research Methods, and Community Nutrition Intervention.
+Dr. Vollmer teaches a variety of undergraduate and graduate classes for dietetics students, including Food & Nutrition, Advanced Metabolism, Research Methods, Community Nutrition Intervention, and Foundations of FCS.

-Dr. Vollmer's main research expertise includes the relationships between food parenting and children's eating behavior, diet quality, and risk for obesity, with a special emphasis on the interactions between fathers and their preschool age children.
-Dr. Vollmer has experience in developing, implementing, and evaluating nutrition interventions for preschool age children and their parents.
+Dr. Vollmer's main research expertise is food parenting and preschool age children, with an emphasis on the role fathers play.
+Dr. Vollmer has experience in developing, implementing, and evaluating nutrition interventions for children, parents, and families.
 Dr. Vollmer also engages in the Scholarship of Teaching and Learning.

-Dr. Vollmer serves on the College and Department Curriculum and Regulations Committees, College Recruitment Committee, thesis committees, and on the executive board for the Children's Division of the Society for Nutrition Education and Behavior.
-Dr. Vollmer also manages the Department's Facebook page, reviews abstracts for professional conferences, and reviews manuscripts for peer-reviewed journals.
+Dr. Vollmer serves on several committees for the department, college, and university.
+Examples include the College and Department Curriculum and Regulations Committees, C.C.
+Wheeler Funding Committee, Sub-Committee on Curriculum & Regulations, University Senate, and the Faculty Grievance Committee.
+She also is involved in leadership positions in the Society for Nutrition Education, reviews abstracts for professional conferences, and reviews manuscripts for peer-reviewed journals.